 For more information about the hashing function and our security controls, see Security Controls.

 For customers who process EU personal data in connection with their use of ACL's GRC Product and related services, ACL offers a Data Processing Addendum to ensure compliance with the GDPR obligation to have a written contract in place with ACL as a data processor.
-The Data Processing Addendum is in an easy to sign format and can be accessed and signed here; ACL Data Processing Addendum.
+The Data Processing Addendum can be accessed here: ACL Data Processing Addendum.

 For customers using only ACL’s on-premise Analytics products, all data remains on the customer’s systems.
 ACL does not access or process any of that data.